-Welcome to the 2019 FNZ Tax User Guide.
 This User Guide is produced by FNZ Custodians Limited (FNZ) in its capacity as an integrated financial services provider in relation to your investments.
 It has been prepared for New Zealand tax residents and FNZ trusts that you find the contents of this User Guide informative and helpful in understanding your New Zealand tax obligations and, should you be required to, completing your New Zealand tax return.

-The User Guide contains general information on the various aspects of New Zealand tax legislation that may be relevant to your personal circumstances.
-The majority of the information that you should need to complete your tax return is in the next two sections.
+The Tax User Guide contains general information on the various aspects of New Zealand tax legislation that may be relevant to your personal circumstances.
+The majority of the information that you should need to complete your tax return is outlined across the next two sections.

-Your FNZ Tax Report collates information on the interest, dividend, and distributions received and processed by FNZ for you during the year ended 31 March 2019 ("the 2019 income year").
-An amalgamated tax statement such as your FNZ Tax Report makes filing your income tax return much simpler.
-We recommend that you provide your FNZ Tax Report and this User Guide to your tax adviser.
+Your FNZ Tax Report contains information on the interest, dividends, and distributions received and processed by FNZ on your behalf for the year ended 31 March 2023 ("the 2023 tax year").
+An amalgamated tax statement, such as your FNZ Tax Report, makes filing your income tax return much simpler.
+We recommend that you provide your FNZ Tax Report and this User Guide to your tax adviser or accountant.

-Should you have other investments that are not held in custody with FNZ or investments that have not been held in FNZ's custody for the entire income year, you may also need to include the income from those investments in your tax return.
-They may also affect the treatment of the FNZ held investments.
+Should you have other investments that are not held in custody with FNZ, or investments that have not been held in FNZ's custody for the entire tax year, you may also need to include the income from those investments in your tax return.
+They may also impact the tax treatment of the FNZ held investments.

 Should you or your tax adviser have any questions regarding your FNZ Tax Report or the User Guide, please contact your financial adviser in the first instance.
-Please note that while FNZ can provide information on your investments held in its custody, and how FNZ has chosen to process any transaction, FNZ does not provide tax advice.
+Please note that while FNZ can provide information on your investments held in it's custody, and how FNZ has chosen to process related transactions, FNZ is not able to provide tax advice.

-Please also note the income figures expressed in this report are not your portfolio performance.
+Please also note that the income figures expressed in this report are not indicative of your portfolio's performance.
 To obtain your portfolio performance please contact your financial adviser.
-There may also be differences between how certain transactions are displayed in your tax report compared to other reports, due to how tax legislation applies to your investments and certain transactions.
-Please see section 12 of the long form FNZ Tax User Guide for more details.
+There may be differences between how certain transactions are displayed in your Tax Report compared to other reports, due to how tax legislation applies to your investments and certain transactions.
+Please see section 5 for more details.